kitao/processing.rb/README.md

 Compared to similar tools, Processing.rb has the following features:

-- Consists of a file with about two hundreds lines, and easy to extend by yourself
+- Consists of a single file with about two hundred lines of code and easy to extend by yourself
-- Unnecessary the setting files and finds related files automatically on both of Mac and Windows
+- Requires no configuration file and detects Processing-related files automatically on both Mac and Windows
-- Reloads the sketch and included modules automatically when the sketch files are updated
+- Reloads the sketch files and modules automatically when the related files are updated
-- Available to use extention libraries with only adding a few line code like the original Processing
+- Available to use extension libraries for Processing with just adding a few line code in the same way as Processing
-- Supports useful functions help with live-coding, such as specifying the window position and draw the window always on top
+- Provides useful functions for live coding, such as specifying the window position and showing it in the topmost

 ## Screenshots

-The followings are screenshots of the examples of Processing.rb.
-The actual codes can be seen when each image is clicked.
+The following are screenshots of the examples of Processing.rb.
+Click each image to view the source code.

 <a href="https://github.com/kitao/processing.rb/blob/master/examples/01_simple_sketch.rb" target="_blank">
 <img